Chapter 10 : Determination

 ‘That could mean he’s planning something big Harry, and everyone will be defenseless because they don’t know,’ she said angrily, throwing the paper down and stalking up to the staff table.

 They watched as she walked up to Professors McGonagall and Dumbledore and spoke to them quietly.
 Seconds later McGonagall stood up, thin-lipped and white-faced, and pulled her into the antechamber behind the staff table.

 ‘That would be Hermione,’ Harry said across Neville, where Marc was sitting, staring after her like she had two heads.

 ‘She does this sort of thing all the time,’ Ron added, not taking his eyes off of his food.

 ‘Yeah, she introduced herself to me this morning when we first walked in.
 Seems like an interesting girl.’

 The first warning bell rang and a loud buzz and clatter rose as the students gathered their things for the first lesson of the day and the Great Hall started to clear out.
 Harry and Ron started to make their way out of the hall, assuming that Hermione would meet them there when she was done attacking Professor McGonagall.
 They had reached the second floor landing before Neville strolled up beside them and jokingly thanked them for waiting.

-‘Sorry Nev, I didn’t realize you were taking Advanced Charms this year,’ Ron said to him, trying his best not to imply that he couldn’t do it.
+‘Sorry Nev, I didn’t realize you were taking Advanced Charms,’ Ron said to him, trying his best not to imply that he couldn’t.

 ‘That’s great,’ Harry said to him and they snuck in behind the giant mirror on the second floor to cut off about five minutes.